dw1227/bhatti_rrnanalysis_2024/exploratory/genome_sens_spec_2024-09-04.md

     ## 4 v45            1 12217     77.4

 We see that with full length sequences, 82% of the ESVs were unique to the genome.
-For the sub regions, about 76% of the ASvs were unique to the genome.
+For the sub regions, about 76% of the ESVs were unique to the genome.

 ### To be determined